-- (2) Every society - (a) must provide in its by-laws for an annual general meeting to be convened in accordance with subsection (1) by its committee of management, and to be held as soon as practicable; and - (b) may also provide in its by-laws for other general meetings.
+(2) Every society -

+- (a) must provide in its by-laws for an annual general meeting to be convened in accordance with subsection (1) by its committee of management, and to be held as soon as practicable; and - (b) may also provide in its by-laws for other general meetings.
 [3/2018]

-(3) Unless the by-laws otherwise provide, a notice of every general meeting must be sent to each member, and each delegate entitled to attend the general meeting, at least 15 clear days prior to the date of the meeting.
+(3) Unless the by-laws provide for a longer period, a notice of every general meeting must be sent to each member, and each delegate entitled to attend the general meeting, at least 15 clear days before the date of the meeting.